jsuchenia/elasticsearch-prometheus-metrics/README.md

 * */_prometheus* - Overall status - includes all metrics from above endpoints

 To use it just add target URL to your prometheus: `http://elasticsearch.domain.com:9200/_prometheus`

+## Console
+Together with plugin & rules you can find here a [console](https://prometheus.io/docs/visualization/consoles/) templates.
+When extracted into /etc/prometheus/ (two directories: console and consoles_lib) you will find out additional button with few simple dashbards about cluster and nodes

 ## Rules
 Simple rule to monitor cluster health (v1 version):